withastro/astro/packages/integrations/cloudflare/README.md

 ## Cloudflare module support

-All Cloudflare namespaced packages (like `cloudflare:sockets`) are whitelisted for use.
+All Cloudflare namespaced packages (e.g. `cloudflare:sockets`) are allowlisted for use.
 Note that the package `cloudflare:sockets` does not work locally without using Wrangler dev mode.

 ## Preview with Wrangler